-Every year Agricultural Census is done and the number of cattle is estimated on the same level.
-But there are some difference: the Agricultural Census is a estimate and it only included farms.
-Seefor more information.
+Every year Agricultural and Horticultural Survey is done and the number of cattle is estimated on the same level.
+But there are some difference: the Agricultural and Horticultural Survey is a estimate and it only included farms.
+See the Quality Declaration for Agricultural and Horticultural Survey for more information.